qleet/user-docs/docs/guides/install.md

 using Qleet.

 1. Visit the [releases page](https://github.com/qleet/resources/releases) on
+   github and download:

+    1. `checksums.txt`

-   github and download the `checksums.txt` and latest pacakge for your computer's architecture.
+    1. the latest pacakge for your computer's architecture

 1. Verify the integrity of the downloaded package.
    ```bash
    sha256sum -c --ignore-missing checksums.txt